-Count Projection Queries.
-Count projection queries take the form
+Count projection queries Count projection queries take the form

-'''

-SELECT x, COUNT(H) WHERE H \wedge B_1 \wedge ... \wedge B_n

-SUCH THAT COUNT(H) \geq k
+SELECT x, COUNT(H) WHERE $H \land B_1 \land \cdots \land B_n$ SUCH THAT COUNT(H) $\geq k$

-'''

 These are the types of queries used to determine the relations and instances for new atoms in the refinement phase of AMIE.
 Algorithm 5 shows how we answer these queries.
-The algorithm takes as input a selection variable \boldsymbol{x} , a projection atom $H:=R(\boldsymbol{X},\boldsymbol{Y})$, remaining atoms $B_1,...B_n$, the threshold k, and a KB \mathcal{K} .
-The algorithm returns a hash table with each instantiation of the selection variable \boldsymbol{x} as key and the number of distinct bindings of the projection atom H as value.
+The algorithm takes as input a selection variable x, a projection atom H := R(X, Y), remaining atoms B_1, \ldots, B_n , the threshold k, and a KB \mathcal{K} .
+The algorithm returns a hash table with each instantiation of the selection variable x as key and the number of distinct bindings of the projection atom H as value.

-We first check whether \boldsymbol{x} appears in the projection atom (Line 3).
-If that is the case (Lines 4 to 10), we run through all instantiations of the projection atom, instantiate the query accordingly (Line 6), and check for existence (Line 7).
-Each existing instantiation increases the counter for the respective value of the selection variable \boldsymbol{x} (Line 8).
-If the selection variable does not appear in the projection atom (Lines 12 to 18), we iterate through all instantiations of the projection atom.
-We instantiate the query accordingly, and fire a SELECT DISTINCT query for \boldsymbol{x} (Line 14).
-We then increase the counter for each value of \boldsymbol{x} (Line 16).
+We first check whether x appears in the projection atom (Line 3).
+If that is the case (Lines 4-10), we run through all instantiations of the projection atom, instantiate the query accordingly (Line 6), and check for existence (Line 7).
+Each existing instantiation increases the counter for the respective value of the selection variable x (Line 8).
+If the selection variable does not appear in the projection atom (Lines 12-18), we iterate through all instantiations of the projection atom.
+We instantiate the query accordingly and fire a SELECT DIS-